biogeospatial/Biodiverse_publication_list/InstallationLinuxSourceHPC.md

 # Installation #

+## Part 1.
+Install a non-system perl ##

   * Install PerlBrew, including its optional cpanm client.
 Instructions are at http://perlbrew.pl/
     * There are other other systems like plenv, but I have not tested them.
 Regardless, **you should not use the system perl**.
 The operating system assumes specific versions of files are in the system perl.
 Perlbrew is recommended, and is used for Biodiverse development, and is assumed below.

     * Make sure you are using the non-system perl for all subsequent steps.
 This could involve adding a line to your .bashrc (or equivalent) file to ensure it is loaded each time you login.
 Perlbrew provides instructions on how to do this.

-  *  These instructions assume you are not installing the GUI components.
-It is possible to run the GUI on HPC, and details can be added if needed.
+## Part 2.
+Install the perl dependencies ##
 ```bash

   ##  if you are using perlbrew and forgot to install the cpanm client: